 When using the point-based character generation system, an enhancement can either reduce the rank of the powers it will affect, or increase the point cost required to keep that power at its current level.
 If the latter option is taken, the enhancement adds one point per step applied, multiplied by the actual point cost per rank of a power.
 A very strong enhancement of ultimate power, for example, would cost fifteen points!

 If an enhancement does not affect the character as a whole, or at the very least all of his powers, it is considered a power enhancement.
 Perks of this variety only reduce the rank of the power or powers they are applied to, special circumstances notwithstanding.
-This allows a player to enhance only some of his ascendant abilities, as he sees fit, without reducing the operating rank of all of his powers.
+This allows a player to enhance only some of his or her ascendant abilities, as they see fit, without reducing the operating rank of all their powers.

 Many power enhancements are quite generalized in nature, meaning that they can apply to a wide variety of super human abilities.
 Some of these are detailed in the individual character generation books, while others are actually offered in specific power descriptions.
 A few of the more common, basic power enhancements include the following: